-Protected Characteristic: Neutral Impact: Positive Impact: Negative Impact: Evidence of impact and if applicable, justification if determining proportionate means of achieving legitimate aims exists X 6.
-Review existing prevention, protection, and response arrangements in Haslemere to ensure the most appropriate allocation of resources.
-The proposal to review existing prevention, protection and response arrangements in Haslemere will be undertaken at year two to three of the CRMP (2026-27) and at this time a dedicated PIA will be completed, assessing the impacts on protected characteristics within the communities and of our staff.
+What impact will the implen Completion notes) nentation of this proposal have on people who share characteristics protected by The Equality Act 2010?
+(See Protected Characteristic: Evidence of impact and if applicable, justification if determining proportionate means of achieving legitimate aims exists Neutral Impact: The proposal to review existing prevention, protection and response arrangements in Haslemere will be undertaken at year two to three of the CRMP (2026-27) and at this time a dedicated PIA will be completed, assessing the impacts on protected characteristics within the communities and of our staff.
 This assessment will evaluate the effects of these safety measures on the protected characteristics of both the communities and staff involved.
 The provision of prevention, protection and response services to the communities in Haslemere will remain in place and for this protected characteristic is likely to remain neutral.
 Any changes to staff ways of working will be assessed through a dedicated PIA.
-Feedback from the X consultation on this proposal will be included in the dedicated PIA.
+Feedback from the consultation on this proposal will be included in the dedicated PIA.
 Depending on personal circumstances, individuals may experience both positive and negative impacts.
-From early engagement changes to ways of working or work locations have been identified by staff as having a potential negative impact on due to family commitments and caring responsibilities. x 7.
+From early engagement changes to ways of working or work locations have been identified by staff as having a potential negative impact on due to family commitments and caring responsibilities.
 A further review of our On-call availability to ensure an appropriate level of provision throughout the week.
-The CRP does not link religion or belief to any increase or decrease in fire risk or other risk covered by the CRMP. his leads to a neutral impact on communities.
+Neutral Impact: The CRP does not link religion or belief to any increase or decrease in fire risk or other risk covered by the CRMP, his leads to a neutral impact on communities.
 Any changes to staff ways of working will be assessed through a dedicated PIA.
 Feedback from the consultation on this proposal will be included in the dedicated PIA.
-Depending on personal
+Depending on personal circumstances, individuals may experience both positive and negative impacts.
+From early engagement changes to ways of working the week.